-- No Clery reportable hate crimes were reported in 2017, 2018, or 2019 that occurred on any of the Clery Geography described above. - Unfounded Crimes- Effective July 1, 2015, federal regulations permit an institution to withhold a reported crime from its crime statistics where law enforcement has investigated a reported crime and, based on the results of a full investigation and evidence, have made a formal determination that the crime report is false or baseless or that the crime reported was not in fact, completed or attempted in any manner.
+- No Clery reportable hate crimes were reported in 2018, 2019, or 2020 that occurred on any of the Clery Geography described above. - Unfounded Crimes- Effective July 1, 2015, federal regulations permit an institution to withhold a reported crime from its crime statistics where law enforcement has investigated a reported crime and, based on the results of a full investigation and evidence, have made a formal determination that the crime report is false or baseless or that the crime reported was not in fact, completed or attempted in any manner.
 The recovery of stolen property, the low value of stolen property, the refusal of a victim to cooperate with the prosecution, and the failure to make an arrest do not "unfound" a crime report.
-A case is not designated as unfounded if no investigation was conducted or the investigation was not completed or if the investigation simply failed to prove that a crime occurred (this would be an inconclusive or unsubstantiated investigation).
-There were no unfounded crimes reported in 2017, 2018, or 2019 for the UA Gadsden Center
+A case is not designated as unfounded if no investigation simply failed to prove that a crime occurred (this would be an inconclusive or unsubstantiated investigation).
+There were no unfounded crimes reported in 2018, 2019, or 2020 for the UA Gadsden Center